y-scope/log-surgeon-ffi-py/README.md

   - Get the string representation of a capture group value

 - `get_resolved_dict() -> dict[str, str | list]`
-  - Get a dictionary with all capture groups using logical (user-defined) names
+  - Get a dictionary with all capture groups
-  - Physical names (CGPrefix*) are converted to logical names
   - Timestamp fields are consolidated under "timestamp" key
   - Single-value lists are unwrapped to scalar values
   - "@LogType" is excluded from the output